- Monday - Friday - 9:00 am - 8:00 pm info@mdslsoccer.com 833-725-3338

 Officiating

-Games will be refereed by referees especially for the U-9 – U-13 Age Groups.
-There will be game managers for U-6 – U-8.
-There will be 1 referee for U-9 – U-12 and two referees for U-13.
+Games will be refereed by referees especially for the U-9 and up age groups.
+There will be game managers for U-7 – U-8.
+There will be 1 referee for U-9 – U-12 and two/three referees for U-13.

 It shall be the duty of the coaches to encourage clean competition and good sportsmanship at all times and to enforce the rules and regulations of the league.